GerardoGran/dualtor-tla-verification/README.md

 LinkManager will trigger two types of events, LINKMANAGER_CHECK and LINKMANAGER_SWITCH.
 **LINKMANAGER_CHECK** will trigger when there is an inconsistency between the LinkProber and the MuxState.
 This will use XCVRD to request the current direction of the MUX and transition MuxState into MuxWait until XCVRD receives a response, crashes, or timesout.
 **LINKMANAGER_SWITCH** will ask to become Standby when MuxState is Active and Link goes down, and it will ask to become Active when MuxState is Standby and LinkProber is Unknown.
 XCVRD will tell the MUX to change to a target ToR which could be self or peer and transition MuxState into MuxWait.
 When XCVRD receives a response, this does not mean that the switch has been executed in the MUX, only that it **will** be executed.

+# Why do Formal Verification?

+When you have a protocol based on a distributed concurrent system with multiple state combinations, thinking of possible edge cases and failure scenarios becomes too complex for one to do without a tool's assistance. **TLA+** allows us to model the entire system without worrying about implementation details to verify the correctness of the underlying algorithm's design or in our case, find new undiscovered ways in which the system could fail.

+In TLA+ we do this by writing a *specification*, a written description of what a system is **supposed** to do.
+This is done by modeling the system's possible actions using mathematics to define actions that a system can take.
+These actions will define all possible behaviors in the system where a behavior is a sequence of states.
+For detailed information on TLA+ and resources see [Leslie Lamport's Website](http://lamport.azurewebsites.net/tla/tla.html) and his book [Specifying Systems](http://lamport.azurewebsites.net/tla/book-21-07-04.pdf).